BattModels/mist/README.md

 We use [pre-commit](https://pre-commit.com) to preform various linting checks on the code.
 To enable:

 1. Install poetry (See above)
-2. Run pre-commit: `pre-commit`
+2. Run pre-commit: `uv run pre-commit`
-3. Run before committing: `pre-commit install --allow-missing-config`
+3. Run before committing: `uv run pre-commit install --allow-missing-config`